 Deed.
 A written instrument that conveys title to or an interest in real estate when properly executed, and delivered.

 Deed of trust.
 (See trust deed)

 Deed restrictions.
-Provisions in a deed limiting the future uses of the property.
-Deed restrictions may take many forms: they may limit the density of buildings, dictate the types of structures that can be erected and prevent buildings from being used for specific purposes or used at all.
-Deed restrictions may impose a myriad of limitations and conditions affecting the property rights appraised.
+Provisions in a deed limit the future use of the property.
+Deed restrictions may take many forms: they may limit the density of buildings, dictate the types of structures that can be erected, and prevent buildings from being used for specific purposes or used at all.
+Deed restrictions may impose a myriad of limitations, and conditions affecting the property rights appraised.

 Default.
 Failure to perform a duty or meet a contractual obligation.

 Demised premises.
-Property conveyed for a certain number of years, most often by a lease.
+Property is conveyed for a certain number of years, most often by a lease.

 Demography.
-The statistical study of human populations, especially in reference to size, density and distribution.
-Demographic information is of particular importance to people involved in market analyses and highest and best use analyses in determining potential land uses of sites.
+The statistical study of human populations, especially about the size, density, and distribution.
+Demographic information is of particular importance to people involved in market analyses, and the highest, and best use analyses in determining potential land uses of sites.